explore-siargao/explore-siargao/README.md

 ### 2. Clone the project

-Make sure you have [Git](https://git-scm.com/) installed in local machine then run this command in your PowerShell or any other Terminal
+Make sure you have <a href="https://git-scm.com/" target="_blank">Git</a> installed in local machine then run this command in your PowerShell or any other Terminal

 ```
 git clone https://github.com/explore-siargao/explore-siargao.git